- Increasing a company’s revenue can be cost free through certain marketing campaigns

 If you can’t produce a full case study, try getting quotes from some of your clients and ask them if you can use the quotes as reference.

 One way to make your customers feel valued is by giving them loyal-customer discounts or gifts if they buy something again.
-You can also consider implementing a point system where customers earn loyalty points with their every purchase.
-You can use social media ads to remind repeat customers that they can use their saved-up points to splurge.
+You can also consider implementing a point system where customers earn loyalty points with every purchase.
+You can use social media marketing ads to remind repeat customers that they can use their saved-up points to splurge.

 Before you implement your incentives, you’ll need to figure out their ROI first.
 Make sure the numbers make sense before testing some of the offers out with your customers.
 See which ones get the most responses.
 Remember: while incentives can increase your revenue through cross-selling and upselling, focusing on the primary purchase should always come first.

-Enroll in the Business Administration Certificate program of Q College and develop fundamental business administration skills and knowledge that can be applied in a variety of entry-level jobs.
+Enrol in the Business Administration Certificate program of Q College and develop fundamental business administration skills and knowledge that can be applied in a variety of entry-level jobs.